An Edinburgh distillery is poised to launch the UK’s first and only working gin botanical garden.

 The garden will be packed with a thousand juniper bushes, complemented by 500 herbs and floral varieties such as scented lemon verbena, geraniums, irises and roses.
-Based in Edinburgh, The Old Curiosity’s co-founders, Scottish herbologist Hamish Martin and mixologist Steve Ross, say the gin garden is the ultimate tribute to nature’s magic.
+Based in Edinburgh, The Old Curiosity’s founder, Scottish herbologist Hamish Martin, says the gin garden is the ultimate tribute to nature’s magic.

 The opening of the gin garden will coincide with the launch of two new seasonal, limited edition gins.
 Bringing to life a selection of summery flavours, The Old Curiosity’s Geranium & Mallow and Damask Rose will be available in a limited range of just 500 at Harvey Nichols.